Last updated: September 22, 2022

 If you can, it’s better to visit Pink Lake, the Mackenzie King Estate or King Mountain during the week.
 It’s also important to note that, during Fall Rhapsody, Gatineau Park parkways are open only for active users every day until noon.
 Motor vehicles can access the parkways daily from noon until 30 minutes after sunset.

-Explore less popular destinations
+Explore lesser-known destinations

 The areas on the Park periphery are less busy — but are just as scenic.
 They also have the added benefit of offering a more peaceful experience for visitors.
-The different types of trees you’ll find there provide a completely different view and experience from that of the parkway sector.

 A drive east or west of the Park will provide a full view of the landscape from a distance, and allow you to discover Chelsea, La Pêche and Pontiac.
 Whether travelling by bike or by car, exercise caution, share the road and follow the Quebec Highway Safety Code.

-East of the Park: Chelsea, Wakefield and La Pêche
+North-east of the Park: Chelsea, Wakefield and La Pêche

 The Meech Creek Valley area is accessible from Cross Loop Road, at exit 24, or from Pine Road, off Highway 105.
 The Wakefield area is accessed via exit 28.
 And, for the Philippe Lake area, take Highway 366 west from exit 28.